 So that’s why I’m here.
-To share with you some awesome self care tips and ideas for us busy moms, along with great resources to help you accomplish them (for sure this time).
+To share with you some awesome self care tips and ideas for us busy moms so that you can easily add in self-care into your evening or morning routine.

 37 Self Care Ideas for Busy Moms

 Alright, now onto the good stuff to help you actually start practicing some better and much needed self-care.